 On recommendation from the bartender, I tried the Pale Ale from Crow Brewery, a Serbian microbrewery located in Vranovo, which is about a 45 minute drive from Belgrade….Kris had a Hoptopod.
 When it got too chilly to stay outside, we retreated to the warm interior.
 We were joined by only a few other afternoon beer drinkers, but got the sense that Krafter attracts a large local crowd at night.

-We went to the artsy Savamala district to check out the unique community spaces that have recently opened in abandoned warehouses.
-The transforming area nestled on the east bank of the Sava River south of the Brankov Bridge is known to be a hub of nightlife activity.
+We went to the artsy Savamala district to check out the unique community spaces that have opened in the previously abandoned warehouses.
+The transitional area nestled on the east bank of the Sava River south of the Brankov Bridge is known to be a hub of nightlife activity.
 We arrived about five hours early for the party.
 The two most prominent creative venues, KC Grad and Mikser House, had patrons inside, but we were disappointed to find mass-produced beers dominating the taps.

 Walking between the two venues, we passed Prohibicija and our eyes lit up at the Kabinet and Nikolacar craft beer signs hanging in the window.
 The glass front, modern bar is small, but we had the place to ourselves.
 The fact that they proclaim to be a ‘pre-club bar’ and we were still the first ones to arrive was slightly damaging to the ego (when did we get so old?), but we quickly recovered when we took our first sip of Nikolacar American Idiot Pale Ale.
 (It was so good, in fact, that the name hardly fazed us.)

 Nikolacar beer is brewed in Belgrade’s Zemun neighborhood, but it was the first time we had seen it on a bar menu.
-Checking the brewery website did little to shed light into the background of the brew (and, to be honest, I found the intro video to be a little unnerving).
-Nonetheless, it will rank as one of the best craft beers we tried in Belgrade – and for that reason alone we give a tip of the hat to Prohibicija Pre-Club Bar.
+Checking the brewery website did little to shed light into the background of the brew and may have since disappeared all together.
+Nonetheless, it will rank as one of the best craft beers we tried on our visit to Belgrade – and for that reason alone we give a tip of the hat to Prohibicija Pre-Club Bar.

 Address: Rige od Fere 16, Beograd 11158, Serbia